UPPMAX/HPC-python/docs/packages.rst

 On Bianca cluster
 -----------------

-First try Conda, as above.
+- First try Conda, as above.

-If packages are not available, follow the guideline below.
+- If packages are not available, follow the guideline below.

-Make an installation on Rackham and then use the wharf to copy it over to your directory on Bianca (~/.local/lib/python<version>/site-packages/ ).
+- Make an installation on Rackham and then use the wharf to copy it over to your directory on Bianca

+- (~/.local/lib/python<version>/site-packages/ ).

-You may have to:
+- You may have to:

+    .. prompt:: bash $

         cp –a

-… or tar/untar to include all possible symbolic links: tar cfz <tarfile.tar.gz> <files> 	in source dirtar xfz <tarfile.tar.gz> 			in target dir
+- … or tar/untar to include all possible symbolic links:

+    .. prompt:: bash $

+        tar cfz <tarfile.tar.gz> <files>

+    in source dir, and

+        .. prompt:: bash $

+             tar xfz <tarfile.tar.gz>

+    in target dir